Vera-D/Project-Manager-Deliverables/README.md

 # UI/UX Examples

-In this repository I have links to wireframes, storyboards, and journeymaps I created with various tools including:
+This repository contains links to Project Manager deliverables.
+This repository was created to show some simple examples of requirement elicitation outputs for the development of software products.
+The examples include wireframes, storyboards, and journeymaps that were created using:
 - AdobeXD
 - Figma
+- UXpresia

-The UI/UX material was developed for a software company  [(Vitec)](./Vitec) that provides software for hospitals and clinics, a RoboCivics project [(UXbotz)](./UXbotz) intended to teach children about microplastics, and finally for a startup [(Zealbots)](./ZealBots) that was developing an AI powered search engine.
+The elements in this demo were developed for a software company  [(Vitec)](./Vitec) that provides software for hospitals and clinics, a RoboCivics project [(UXbotz)](./UXbotz) intended to teach children about microplastics, and finally for a startup [(Zealbots)](./ZealBots) that was developing an AI powered search engine for academics.